Khaled-mo9/ABAP-Database-Tables/README.md

 Repository for managing and documenting SAP DDIC database tables.
 Includes table definitions, data elements, domain structures, and related ABAP code for data manipulation and integration.

+## Introduction

+This project is designed to streamline the management of employee and department data within SAP systems, ensuring data integrity and consistency.

 ## SAP DDIC Project: Employee and Department Tables

 ### Description